kengru/kengru.do/posts/static/now.md

 ### Personal

 - Expecting a child for January 2025, pretty excited about it and I'm constantly reading to feel a bit more secure going into it.
-- Bought a [bunch](/bought-books-1) of books and I'm planning on reading them and review them as I go.
+- Bought a [bunch](/bought-books-1) of books and I'm planning on reading and review them as I go.
-- I retook creating generative art and started with [something](/milo-1), I would love to print out the results and give some of them to my family.
+- I retook creating generative art and started with [something](/milo-1).
+I would love to print out the results and give some of them to my family.
 - Taking writing seriously.

 ### Projects